 Make sure whoever will operate the drone is trained in how to do so.
 If operated incorrectly, there is plenty of opportunity for an employee to injure themselves or others while operating the drone.
 A drone operator also needs to make sure that they avoid distracting those in the vicinity of the drone itself.
 There have been instances of people being injured when walking around and staring up at a drone.
 In addition, be careful to avoid flying too closely to roads or sidewalks, as the last thing you want to do is to hit a person with your drone or crash into a car with it.
 Check out this drone safety PSA featuring Jeff Dunham: https://youtu.be/Ay7iKzN5Pxs

 It’s also important to be aware of any restrictions for drone operation in your state.
 From an insurance perspective, drones represent at minimum liability risks for bodily injury, property damage, and personal injury liability risks.
 Bodily injury and property damage can occur in situations where a drone operator loses control of the drone and there is a crash.
 One of the biggest risks is for drones that are capable of flying high enough to interfere with flight paths.
 For example, in California, drones are forbidden near active fire zones as they could fly or be sucked into the jet engines of an airplane responding to the fire, causing the engine to fail and the plane to crash.
 Here’s a handy tool that will help you figure out if it is safe to fly a drone in your area.
-Remember, the FAA requires that your drone is registered and, if you register by midnight on January 21, 2016, your registration fee will be refunded.
+Remember, the FAA requires that your drone be registered.

 Drones also spark privacy fears for some people.
 Try to keep your drone from lingering near windows or events with children present.
 Someone could claim a privacy violation or become aggressive if they think you are filming their children.
 Again, from an insurance standpoint, this could also be a personal injury (invasion of privacy, etc.) exposure as most drones are equipped with photo and video capabilities.
 If you find that people are flying their drones over an area where you would rather that they didn’t (playgrounds or areas where people are gathering), use the FAA ‘No Drone Zone’ toolkit to notify them that it’s not the time nor the place for their drone.
 Leave a comment below and let us know what you think about using drones on your church campus.
 You can also talk to us on Twitter or Facebook.